Pszczyna: Protestants in Pszczyna

 Lutheranism was introduced to Pszczyna in 1568 by Duke Karol Promnitz.
 In a course of next 20 years, Lutheranism spread among the local population.
 A Protestant minister came to the county in 1569, followed by opening of the first Protestant school.
 During the counter-reformation in 1649 celebrations of Protestant religious service were confined to the Castle of Pszczyna.

 From 1709 on Erdmann Promnitz received permission for building a Protestant church.
 Along with church, a Protestant school had been reintroduced.
 The church burned down in 1905 and was rebuilt two years later.
 It is still in operation and serves as the central point for the Protestant community, which numbers 1500 members.

 Geography

 Topography

 Pszczyna is situated on sandy plains ascending into the east.
 The land is slightly hilly, but with no large relative elevations.
 The highest points are less than 260 m above sea level.

 Climate

 As Pszczyna is in a moderate climatic zone, the climate is directly influenced by a clash of oceanic and continental air masses.
 While the former usually takes the upper hand, the temperature does not vary widely.
 Severe or long winters are rare.
-The warm tropical air coming through the Moravian Gate (a depression between the Sudetes and Carpathian mountains) contributes to this.
+The warm tropical air coming through the Moravian Gate (a depression between the Sudetes and the Carpathian Mountains) contributes to this.